altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 "Ara, are you in the middle of a war meeting?"<br/>
 "We just finished."<br/>
 Regis answered.<br/>
-Marion said in surprise:
+Marion said in surprise:<br/>
 "Sir Strategist, isn’t she a civilian?
 What is she doing here?"<br/>
 Now that she mentioned it, they had never met yet, Regis thought.<br/>
 《Renard Pendu》 was famous, but they weren’t a part of the Fourth Army, and numbered less than a thousand.<br/>
 Hence, their deputy band leader wouldn’t be summoned to take part in a war conference in the first place.<br/>
 Jessica didn’t like places with so many people anyway.<br/>
-She chuckled with a wry smile:
+She chuckled with a wry smile:<br/>
 "Lord Auric, she seems to be misunderstanding something."<br/>
 "… What?"<br/>
 "She probably thinks that I’m a harlot you have hired."<br/>
 Regis spit in shock.<br/>
-Marion’s face turned beet red:
+Marion’s face turned beet red:<br/>
 "I-I didn’t think that far!
 I-I just saw your attire that didn’t fit the battlefield and… and…"<br/>
 Jessica’s guess seemed to be spot on.<br/>
 Regis said with a blushed face.<br/>